Julie Vega

-Julie Pearl Apostol Postigo (21 May 1968 – 6 May 1985), better known by her stage name Julie Vega ([ˈdʒulɪ ˈbɛga]), was a Filipina child actress, singer and commercial model.
-She remains very popular in her native Philippines, years after her death at the peak of her career at age of 16.
+Julie Pearl Apostol Postigo (21 May 1968 – 6 May 1985), better known by her stage name Julie Vega ([ˈdʒulɪ ˈbɛga]), was a Filipino actress, singer and commercial model.
+She remains very popular in her native Philippines, years after her death at the peak of her career at age 16.
 She won two FAMAS Awards for Best Child Actress during her brief showbiz career.

 Early life and family

-Julie Vega was born as Julie Pearl Apostol Postigo on 21 May 1968 at the UERM in Quezon City, Philippines to a practicing Roman Catholic family and was the youngest and only girl of six children of dentists Julio Postigo (1931–1991) from Zamboanga del Sur and Perla Apostol (born 1932) from Iligan City.
+Julie Vega was born as Julie Pearl Apostol Postigo on 21 May 1968 at the University of the East Ramon Magsaysay Memorial Medical Center (UERRMMC) in Quezon City, Philippines to a practicing Roman Catholic family and was the youngest and only daughter of six children of dentists Julio Postigo (1931–1991) from Zamboanga del Sur and Perla Apostol (1932–2023) from Iligan City.
 Her family nicknamed her Darling and Tata, which was given to her by her nanny Flor Argawanon and means "youngest child" in the Visayan language.